-Packing List: 10 Things to Bring to Ireland
+Packing Ireland: 10 Helpful Things To Bring On Your Trip To Ireland

 I was told to purchase Euro when it was low, prior to leaving for Ireland.
 I was very diligent in checking currency rates every day and purchased them whenever I felt that I was maximizing my money.
 It’s a good idea to have at least some local currency when you land.